erikkroes/erikkroes-nl/src/about.md

 layout: pages/single.njk
 ---

 Hi, I'm Erik.
-I'm a photographer and creative in the world of accessibility.
 I like to:

 - Sink my teeth into a challenge
 - Get the most out of people and situations